-Screening: MCT Center for the Performing Arts, Thursday September 07 @ 7:00 pm
+Screening: MCT Center for the Performing Arts, Wednesday September 06 @ 7:00 pm

 For the increasing number of people who are suffering from environmental illnesses, the modern world is full of unseen threats.
 Pesticides, perfumes, cell phones—any of these can send a “sensitive” into a debilitating downward spiral.
-Stunningly cinematic, The Sensitives, documents three families struggling with these issues.
+Stunningly cinematic, The Sensitives documents three families struggling with these issues.
 Joe, too sick to care for himself, faces an impossible choice: an uncertain future with his ever-burdened family or the lure of a safe community built for sensitives like him, far away.
 Twin brothers Sam and Nathan live with their mother, Karen, inside a sterilized safe home they haven’t left in years but a tragedy causes upheaval and uprooting in their fragile existence.
 And Susie, who decamped from society decades ago for a remote desert homestead, has finally found relief but contemplates returning to advocate for awareness, risking her own health.
 Shot over three years, the film captures the hope and humanity that makes the marginalized undeniably relatable.